Adapting Large Language Models to Domains via Reading Comprehension: Main Results

 Besides, we compare AdaptLLM with other publicly-available models/results in each domain as follows.

-\textbf{Biomedicine.} We compare with MedAlpaca-7B/13B~\citep{MedAlpaca}, which fine-tunes LLaMA-7B/13B~\citep{LLaMA} on medical question-answering instructions.
-AdaptLLM-7B performs better than MedAlpaca-7B and approaches MedAlpaca-13B in the average score.
-While the supervised instructions help MedAlpaca-7B outperform General LLM-7B (LLaMA-7B) in some domain-specific tasks, this advantage isn't consistent.
-This could be because instructions don't fully infuse domain knowledge for all tasks, or the domain-specific instructions struggle with various input-output scenarios.
+\textbf{Biomedicine.} We compare with MedAlpaca~\citep{MedAlpaca}, which fine-tunes LLaMA~\citep{LLaMA} on medical question-answering instructions.
+While supervised instructions help MedAlpaca outperform LLaMA in some domain-specific tasks, this advantage isn't consistent, possibly because the instructions don't fully infuse domain knowledge, or the instructions specific to one domain struggle with various input-output scenarios.

 \textbf{Finance.} We compare our results with those reported in BloombergGPT~\citep{BloombergGPT}, a model trained from scratch on a mixture of financial and general corpora.
-While General LLM-7B scores lower than BloombergGPT-50B, AdaptLLM-7B achieves competitive performance with the 50B BloombergGPT model.
+While LLaMA-7B scores lower than BloombergGPT-50B, AdaptLLM-7B achieves competitive performance with it.
 This highlights the computational and data efficiency of our approach compared to training from scratch.

-\textbf{Law.} We compare with LexGPT-6B~\citep{LexGPT} which conducts vanilla domain adaptive pretraining of GPT-J-6B~\citep{GPT-J} on Pile of Law~\citep{Pile-of-Law} corpora.
-In contrast to the general model GPT-J-6B, LexGPT-6B shows negative prompting results.
-This trend aligns with our observation in section~\ref{sec:Preliminary Exploration on Continued Pre-training} that continued pre-training on domain-specific raw texts leads to worse prompting performance.
-On the other hand, our method contributes to positive results on the prompting performance, highlighting the effectiveness of the comprehension tasks and the general instructions.
+\textbf{Law.} We compare with LexGPT~\citep{LexGPT} which conducts vanilla domain-adaptive pre-training on GPT-J~\citep{GPT-J} using the raw corpora of Pile of Law~\citep{Pile-of-Law}.
+In contrast to GPT-J, LexGPT shows negative prompting results.
+This trend aligns with our observation in section~\ref{sec:Preliminary Exploration on Continued Pre-training} that continued pre-training on domain-specific raw corpora leads to worse prompting performance.
+However, our method contributes to positive prompting results, emphasizing the effectiveness of comprehension tasks and general instructions.